ChrisDaBaws/research-modifiability-pattern-experiment/workspace-version2/README.md

 The `db` package holds a repository class that provides operations to retrieve, store, update, or delete the domain entities the service is responsible for.
 It acts as the sole access point to a persistent database, although none is present in this prototype implementation.
 - `experiment.webshop.{serviceDomain}.health`
 The `health` package holds a health check class for operational/administrative purposes.
 It will not be modified during the exercises.
+- `experiment.webshop.{serviceDomain}.messaging`
+Only some services have a `messaging` package that holds classes related to communication via Kafka topics.
+It may contain classes for object (de-)serialization and notifier/listener classes.
 - `experiment.webshop.{serviceDomain}.resources`
 The `resources` package holds a resource class that specifies all provided REST operations of the service, i.e. its interface.
 It uses annotations to indicate the path, e.g. `@Path("/products")`, and the HTTP method, e.g. `@GET`.
 Most changes will have to be performed in these resource classes.